Rafiuth/AnvilPacker/README.md

 - Supports versions Java Edition `1.2.1` up to `1.17.1` (except 1.17+ worlds with increased height)
 - Lossless and lossy-ish compression
 - As fast as LZMA2 on the maximum level
+- Lighting and heightmaps can be stripped and recomputed during decode
+- Solid compression of small files (playerdata, datapacks, etc.)

 # Benchmarks